The Incredible Story of Pixar: From Humble Beginnings to Box Office Domination

 | 1995 | Toy Story | 3D Animation Revolution |

-Pixar is now a pillar of world cinema , having redefined modern animation through its blend of emotion , technology , and creativity .
+Pixar is now a pillar of global cinema, having redefined modern animation through its blend of emotion, technology, and creativity.